 - The researchers then measured the cuticle thickness of the bed bugs by imaging cross sections of the bed bug legs using an electron microscope and drawing the boundaries of the cuticle on the image to measure the thickness (see figure 1).

-- They found that the length of time the bed bugs survived the insecticide treatment was related to the thickness of their cuticles.
+- Research has found that the length of time the bed bugs survived the insecticide treatment is related to the thickness of their cuticles.
 The cuticles of the most resistant group were on average 16% thicker than the intolerant group.

 - The results of this research suggests that an integrated pest control approach is required to prevent the spread of resistant bed bugs.

-These blood-sucking pests are like something out of a scary movie, evolving to a point where us humans have a serious problem on our hands.
-Of course, Rentokil's Innovation team have a brilliant counter strategy in place for these think-skinned bed bugs the Entotherm Treatment.
+These blood-sucking pests are like something out of a scary movie, evolving to a point where us humans have a serious problem on our hands, leading many to search for chemicals that kill bed bugs, and how to get rid of bed bugs naturally and fast.
+Of course, Rentokil's Innovation team have a brilliant counter strategy in place for these think-skinned pests, the Entotherm Treatment.

 - Lilly, j.
 G. (2016, April 13).
 Cuticle Thickening in a Pyrethroid-Resistant Strain of the Common Bed Bug, Cimex lectularius L. (Hemiptera: Cimicidae).
 PlosOne.